ExerentPrime/Rivenvale/README.md

 ## 🚀 Running the Bot
 1. Install dependencies as above.
 2. Set up your `.env` file.
-3. Place required asset files in the project directory.
+3. Ensure required asset files in the project directory.
 4. Run the bot:
 ```
 python bot.py